 Here’s an interesting one, Tom Waits Small Change.
 For me it represents the real peak of his soused beatnik routine, that smart-sipping PI persona with Kerouac Chandler on the office nameplate and a fractured heart under his jacket.

 In my experience you either enjoy walking sideways with Waits through his neon demimonde where every hooker has a heart and every laugh hides the ghost of a sob, or it’s like drinking a cup of cold sick for you.
-You can guess which side of the fence I’m leaning against while I am waiting for everything to stop spinning.
+You get no prizes for guessing which side of the fence I’m leaning against, while waiting for everything to stop spinning.

 Small Change is a good place to start with Waits*, it marks something of a gentle transition between the oddball jazz singer songwriter of his first two LPs and the stretching out and exploring that was to follow.
 You do get a couple of his lovelorn croons at the moon as well as some more observational pieces, he was beginning to question his default ‘professionally pissed’ stance.

 Before we begin our inebriational musical travelogue I will just say for the record that Bones Howe’s production is the gold standard.
 The sounds are warm and clear, everything just so.
 I have some reservations over the use of the string section at times but I’m a low key kinda guy.

 Grand opener, strings and all, ‘Tom Traubert’s Blues (Four Sheets To The Wind In Copenhagen)’ is the BIG track on Small Change.
 I don’t like it so much, never have, because of all the Waltzing Matilda gubbins**; Rod hasn’t helped its cause much with me either.